-Noah Centineo's Comments About Dating After 'To All The Boys I've Loved Before' Are So Real
+Noah Centineo Got Real About What Dating Is Like After 'To All The Boys I've Loved Before'

 Noah Centineo’s life has changed quite drastically since To All the Boys I’ve Loved Before made its way to Netflix back in August.
 The 22-year-old actor, who made a name for himself as Jesus on The Fosters, has literally taken the internet by storm thanks to his performance in the new Netflix hit.
 And that’s changed his whole mindset about dating.
 Noah Centineo’s comments about dating after To All the Boys I’ve Loved Before prove he’s not letting this whole fame thing go to his head.

 In a Sept.
 6 appearance on BuzzFeed News' Twitter show, AM to DM, Centineo revealed his new stance on dating now that he’s essentially become a household name.